libretime/libretime/docs/quickstart.md

 sudo ufw allow 8000/tcp
 ```

-If you plan on broadcasting live with Libretime, also unblock ports 8001 and 8002.
+Unblock ports 8001 and 8002 if you plan on broadcasting live with Libretime.

 ```
 sudo ufw enable 8001/tcp